 Market - Students create a brand and an identity for their business by making logos, a mission statement, and a marketing plan.

-We also developed a student workbook designed to be used with the online curriculum.
-The workbook is a project management tool for students and their mentors.
-It highlights keywords and activities throughout all of the units and reminds students when to upload to the online platform.
+The student workbook is a project management tool for students and their mentors to use with the online curriculum.
+It highlights keywords and activities and reminds students when to upload to the online platform.

-My team and I also guide the efforts to translate the curriculum into sixteen different languages.
-By working with volunteer translators, we assess the needs of girls living in different regions and figure out the best way to deliver curriculum to them.
+The curriculum has been translated into sixteen different languages.
+By working with volunteer translators, our team assesses the needs of students living in different regions of the world to understand out the best way to deliver curriculum to them.

 Student Learning Community

-With my team, I am helping create a learning community for Technovation students and alumni.
-As part of this movement, I asked Technovation students to submit youtube videos explaining various concepts that they learned to participate in the challenge.
-Both alumni and current students can submit videos in their any language they want and videos are featured on the curriculum page.
-Students who participate have the opportunity to contribute to the learning community and to showcase what they have learned.
+To foster a learning a community for Technovation students and alumni, I asked Technovation students to submit Youtube videos explaining various concepts that they learned to participate in the challenge.
+Both alumni and current students can submit videos in their any language they want.
+The videos are featured on the curriculum page which gives students an opportunity to contribute to the learning community and to showcase what they have learned.